-When a WordPress website is hacked, the problem could usually have been avoided if preventative measures were taken from the beginning.
-But even if you do all the right things, your site can still get hacked through out of date plugins, themes or WordPress itself.
+When a WordPress website is hacked, it’s often because preventative measures haven’t been taken from the beginning.
+But even if you do the right things, your site can still get hacked through out-of-date plugins, themes, or WordPress.

 Following are several measures you can take to keep your WordPress site secure and maintained:

 - Keep your WordPress version up-to-date.
 Using older versions of WordPress can make your site vulnerable.
-Important Note: Before you update WordPress or any of your plugins, make sure that you backup both your website files and your database first – just in case something goes wrong during the update, you will have a backup to restore from!
+Important Note: Always backup your website files and database before updating.
+If something goes wrong during the update, you will have a backup to restore!

-- Update your plugins on a regular basis.
-Be sure to research new plugins before you install them; look for how many people have downloaded it, what others have to say, and when it was last updated.
-Using a poorly-designed or out-of-date plugin is just inviting hackers in the back door of your website.
-Whether you are installing a new plugin or updating an existing one, make sure it is compatible with the WordPress version you have installed.
+- Update your plugins regularly.
+Be sure to research new plugins before installing them; look for how many people have downloaded them, what others have to say, and when it was last updated.
+A poorly-designed or out-of-date plugin invites hackers into your website’s back door.
+Whether installing a new plugin or updating an existing one, ensure it is compatible with the WordPress version you have installed.

 - Delete all inactive and unused plugins.

 - Tighten up the security features in your “Settings” section.
 For example, turn off comments or limit the length of time users can comment on your posts and don’t allow open registration.

 - Change your username from WordPress’ default “admin” username.

 - Make sure your passwords are secure.
 Yes, using your pet’s name as your password for all your accounts is easy.
 Please don’t do that.
 Use a password generator – if it’s difficult for you to remember, it will be harder to hack.

 - Back up your website frequently, and don’t store the backups where your site is hosted.
 That way, if your site does get hacked, you can get it up and running again quickly.